ptomato/talks/jsnation2024/README.md

 ![bg](gastown-clock.jpg)

 <!--
+My name is Philip Chimento.
+I work as a JavaScript engine developer at Igalia.

 I'm speaking today about the Temporal proposal, which adds modern date and time handling to JavaScript.
+I'm part of a group working on this proposal, and my participation is part of a partnership between Igalia and Bloomberg.

 In this presentation, I'll give a tour through the API, and show you what you can do with Temporal by means of an easy, medium, and complicated programming task.
 -->

 ---